ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 kubectl get pods
 ```

-Now that you understand the fundamentals of moving application to Kubernetes, next you can run the JPetStore application in a Kubernetes cluster and use everything you learned so far.
+Now that you understand the fundamentals of moving application to Kubernetes, you can run the JPetStore application in a Kubernetes cluster and apply the concepts you've learned.

 ## Run the JPetStore in your cluster